natalie-lang/natalie/README.md

-The files in `spec/` come from the excellent [ruby/spec](https://github.com/ruby/spec) project, which is a community-curated repo of test files that any Ruby implementation can use to compare its conformance to what MRI (Matz's Ruby Intepreter) does.
+The files in `spec/` come from the excellent [ruby/spec](https://github.com/ruby/spec) project, which is a community-curated repo of test files that any Ruby implementation can use to compare its conformance to what MRI (Matz's Ruby Interpreter) does.
 We copy specs over as we implement the part of the language that they cover.

 Everything in `test/` is stuff we wrote while working on Natalie.
 These are